Skip to content

 ubuntu ubuntu

-If you wish to connect to the network via Wi-Fi, follow the steps below:
+If you wish to connect to the network via Wi-Fi, please follow these steps:

 Open the configuration file